Althro/Tinvaak2/README.md

 ## Installation

-**Tinvaak DOES NOT work with any builds newer than 1.5.97.
-You must downgrade your Skyrim to play this list.**

 Installing Tinvaak is relatively easy and, if you have nexus premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating).

 ### Pre-Installation